Vishalmunagekar/study/README.md

     - Helps in proactive monitoring and management of the application.
     - Simplifies troubleshooting by providing real-time insights into the application’s state.
     - Essential for maintaining the reliability and performance of the application in production.

+### what if we provide application.properties and application.yml at the same time
+- Yes!
+We can use both at same time in same project.
+- When you use both `YML` and `properties` at same time, say for example `application.yml` and `application.properties` at same time in same project, first `application.yml` will be loaded, later `application.properties` will be loaded.
+- Important point to be noted is that if `application.yml` and `application.properties` have same keys for example in `application.yml` has `spring.app.name = testYML` and `application.properties` has `spring.app.name = testProperties` at same time in same project, then `application.yml` value will be overwritten by `application.properties` value since it is loading at last.
+And the value in `spring.app.name = testProperties`.

 what are the best practices to build spring application?